 - hiking pants, waterproof pants

-Pro Tip: I avoid wearing jeans when outdoors, as I find jeans are cold and retain the moisture
+Just One Tip: Avoid wearing jeans when outdoors, as jeans retain the moisture

 - outer layer, which would consist of either a waterproof jacket or winter jacket if you are travelling during the winter months